 - Must not have wheels attached.
 Wheels must be removed from the kennel prior to check-in.

-- May contain a maximum of 2 dogs provided each dog does not weigh more than 14 kg (31 lbs).
+- May contain a maximum of 2 animals provided each animal does not weigh more than 14 kg (31 lbs).

 The following charges (plus applicable taxes) apply for pets traveling as checked baggage:

 - $105 CAD/USD one-way – flights within Canada and between Canada and the U.S. (except Hawaii, where pets are not accepted in the baggage compartment).